Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

 - This guide provides a **comprehensive action plan** for installing and configuring **Arch Linux** on a **Lenovo ThinkBook 14+ 2025 Intel Core Ultra 7 255H** with **Intel iGPU (Arc 140T)**, no dGPU, using **GNOME Wayland**, **BTRFS**, **LUKS2**, **TPM2**, **AppArmor**, **systemd-boot with Unified Kernel Image (UKI)**, **Secure Boot**, **run0** and an **OCuP4V2 OCuLink GPU Dock ReDriver with an AMD eGPU**.
 - The laptop has **two M.2 NVMe slots**; we will install **Windows 11 Pro** on one slot (`/dev/nvme0n1`) for BIOS and firmware updates, and **Arch Linux** on the second slot (`/dev/nvme1n1`).
-- **Observation**: The `linux-hardened` kernel is avoided due to complexities with eGPU setup and performance penalties.
+- **Observation**: The `linux-hardened` kernel is avoided due to complexities with eGPU setup, performance penalties and linux-hardened does not support hibernation.
 Instead, we manually incorporate security enhancements inspired by `linux-hardened`, such as kernel parameters for memory safety and mitigations.
-In the future linux-hardened and hardened-malloc can be explored.
+If desired, post-installation, linux-hardened and hardened-malloc can be explored.
 - **Attention**: Commands involving `dd`, `mkfs`, `cryptsetup`, `parted`, and `efibootmgr` can **destroy data** if executed incorrectly. **Re-read each command multiple times** to confirm the target device/partition is correct.
 Test **LUKS and TPM unlocking** thoroughly before enabling **Secure Boot**, and verify **Secure Boot** functionality before configuring the **eGPU**.

 ## Step 1: Verify Hardware